Crump Island: History

 The island was formerly known as Goat Island, or simply "Goat Island," but the Crump estate, located at Coconut Hall today, gave it its name in the 18th century.

 The island is uninhabited and privately owned.
 It has been important for the development of tourism and the preservation of the environment since the 1960s.

 This area became the Crump Island Wildlife Reserve in the 1970s.
 A local group proposed the creation of a Crump Island Coral Reef Marine Park in the 1980s.
 It ought to have an educational trail, a marine aquarium, and 177 hectares of marine landscape.
 August 1991 was the planned opening month.

 Nonetheless, the Asia Village Resort, a massive hotel complex built by Malaysian investors, was designed here, on the mainland, on Crump Island and Guiana Island, in the late 1990s.
 Following public outcry, the government decided not to support this project.

 The island has been a part of the rather nonspecific North East Marine Management Area (NEMMA, 78 km2) since 2006.
 The Antiguan side islands are classified as an important area for coastal birds under the 2007 designation of Offshore Islands Important Bird Area (AG006).

-In the 2010s, there was talk about a Chinese investor owning a luxury hotel and resort.
+In the 2010s, there was talk about a Chinese investor owning a luxury hotel and resort as part of the Antigua and Barbuda Special Economic Zone.